IBM/storage-fusion/AI/fusion-openshift-ai/docs/02-LLM-Disaggregated-Inference.md

-# Disaggregated LLM Inference on IBM Fusion HCI: Prefill-Decode Separation and KV Cache Optimization
+# Running Disaggregated LLM Inference on IBM Fusion HCI

-## Introduction
+## Prefill–Decode Separation, KV Cache Affinity, and What the Metrics Show

 Getting an LLM to respond is straightforward.
 Getting it to respond consistently at scale, with observable performance, that’s where most deployments run into trouble.